-Finite-field calculations in periodic insulators are technically and conceptually challenging, due to fundamental problems in defining polarization in extended solids.
-While significant progress has been made recently with the establishment of techniques to fix the electric field $\mathcal{E}$ or the macroscopic polarization $\mathbf{P}$ in first-principles calculations, both methods lack the ease of use and conceptual clarity of standard zero-field calculations.
-Here we develop a new formalism in which the electric displacement $\mathbf{D}$ , rather than $\mathcal{E}$ or $\mathbf{P}$ , is the fundamental electrical variable.
-Fixing $\mathbf{D}$ has the intuitive interpretation of imposing open-circuit electrical boundary conditions, which is particularly useful in studying ferroelectric systems.
+Finite-field calculations in periodic insulators are technically and conceptually challenging, owing to fundamental problems in defining polarization in extended solids.
+Although significant progress has been made recently with the establishment of techniques to fix the electric field E or the macroscopic polarization P in first-principles calculations, both methods lack the ease of use and conceptual clarity of standard zero-field calculations.
+Here we develop a new formalism, in which the electric displacement D, rather than E or P, is the fundamental electrical variable.
+Fixing D has the intuitive interpretation of imposing open-circuit electrical boundary conditions, which is particularly useful in studying ferroelectric systems.
 Furthermore, the analogy to open-circuit capacitors suggests an appealing reformulation in terms of free charges and potentials, which dramatically simplifies the treatment of stresses and strains.
-Using PbTiO3 as an example, we show that our technique allows full control over the electrical variables within the density functional formalism.
+Using PbTiO3 as an example, we show that our technique enables full control over the electrical variables within the density functional formalism.